Andreas-sjolund-chas/git-flow/README.md

 8. `repeat until step 5 - 6 until rebase is done`
 9. `git push -f`

+**NOTE:** Always make sure to assign reviewers when creating a new pull request no matter how big or small your changes are.

 ## Managing branches
 > Renaming the current branch: